 The eventual gentrification of every neighborhood in which artists congregate is sort of inevitable.
 But the “forcing out” which Mr. O’Sullivan describes, where upscale people and establishments “take over” from what was there before, is largely a product of zoning, specifically of density caps.

-The same thing rolls out with residential.
-If the ‘trose was under density caps, what would happen is that the bungalows would stay put and the garden apartments would get torn down to make way for condos, pricing out the people who live in the 1BR garden units now.
+The same thing occurs with residential.
+If Montrose was under density caps, what would happen is that the bungalows would stay put and the garden apartments would get torn down to make way for condos, pricing out the people who live in the 1BR garden units now.
 But again, there’s no zoning.
 So what actually happens is the condos and townhomes get built where the bungalows used to be, and if anyone tears down a garden complex, it’s to replace it with an even larger apartment complex.

 Of course, if you’re the starving artist type, $650 a month for a 1BR is still a bit much.
 Maybe you’ll head to the 3rd, or the 5th.
 Or you might just recognize that Sagemont is the new Heights and get a jump on the crowds.